 What is the ‘January Effect’ and Why Does it Happen?

-january effect
+january effect in markets

 Market cycles and seasonality are important concepts in the financial market.
 Seasonality refers to a certain belief that the stock market rises or falls in certain periods.